 Throughout the evolution of vending machines, the payment method also transformed according to the time and needs of the generation.

-Vending machines can be programmed to accept specific currencies or even prepaid token or swipe cards.
+Vending machines can be programmed to accept specific currencies or even prepaid tokens or swipe cards.
 A few of the common payment methods include:

 Many cash-operated machines are also programmed to return change in case the customer offers a note with a higher denomination than the price of the product.